damiensedgwick/go-htmx-tailwindcss/README.md

 `make all`

-The application comes with some Tailwind styling included.
-When you run the above command, it will clean up the existing build and generate your web application from scratch.
+The application comes with some Tailwind styling included but you will need the standalone cli to continue building out your application.

+When you run the above command, it will clean up the existing build and it will do a fresh build of your application.

 ## Deploying
 I am using Docker behind the scenes and I have deployed the project using [Fly.io](https://fly.io/).